mbilab/mbi-gallery/README.md

-#MBI-Gallery jquery Plugin#
+# MBI-Gallery jquery Plugin
-##Features##
+## Features

 What this plugin can do is:

  * Auto fetch for images in a given folder and insert them into the given element
  * Resize the images to fit in the element when image loading or window resizing
-* Enable simple animation with image descriptions with a given txt file
+ * Enable simple animation with image descriptions from the given txt file

-##Options##
+## Options

 ###photoFolderUrl###
 The address of the folder containing the images been put in the div